bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

 When you can't achieve your goal via adding and removing classes, jQuery provides the `.css()` method to allow you to set the style of elements directly.
-This is usually required when you want to set numeric values that can only be calculated at runtime -- for example, positioning information.
-The `.css()` method should *not* be used to set simple styles, such as `display: none` -- in almost all cases, it is preferable to achieve these changes via classes and CSS.
+This is usually required when you want to set numeric values that can only be calculated at runtime &mdash; for example, positioning information.
+The `.css()` method should *not* be used to set simple styles, such as `display: none` &mdash; in almost all cases, it is preferable to achieve these changes via classes and CSS.

 For example, consider the case where you want to style an element based on the